-Nobody wants to be in an ongoing or drawn-out dispute with their neighbour, so we firmly believe in prompt action and resolution through negotiation wherever possible.
+Nobody wants to start a drawn-out dispute with their neighbour, so we advise you take prompt action to resolve the issue through negotiation, wherever possible.

-Where the dispute can mean a difference of larger sums of money, it is wise to take professional advice, both legal and from an experienced boundary dispute specialist surveyor – our team can certainly make a recommendation if needed.
-From there a Mediation can be carried out, whereby a neutral third party facilitates a discussion between the parties to try to reach agreement.
+Where the dispute can mean a difference of larger sums of money, it is wise to take professional advice, both from a lawyer and from an experienced boundary dispute specialist surveyor – we can provide a recommendation on the latter, if needed.

 In all dealings we provide our extensive expertise and specialised advice at every step.